kubesphere/dev-guide/sites/extension-dev-guide/content/en/examples/employee-management-extension-example/_index.md

 ## Requirements and design

-Assume that you want to add a feature for employee management to the frontend of KubeSphere, and the module can be accessed by clicking `Platform` in the upper left corner of the top navigation pane.
+Assume that you want to add a feature for employee management to the frontend of KubeSphere, and the module can be accessed by clicking `Platform` in the upper left corner of the top navigation bar.
 In this module, you can view, add, modify, and delete employee information.
 The following figures show the design of this module:

 1. Menu for employee management![Employee Management Menuemployee-management-menu](./sample-employee-menu.png)